leonsp-ai/BarbarianWrath/README.md

 <img width="1198" alt="Medium world map" src="https://github.com/leonsp-ai/BarbarianWrath/assets/60105412/a505813c-2b2b-4c78-a30a-43456c79cf94">

 This is an excellent world map created by an unknown author.
 It was originally downloaded from the Apolyton Civilization Site map collection.
-It uses the azimuthal collection
+It uses the azimuthal projection

 ### Tiny (25x50)